 “There’s research into how a good therapeutic alliance can lead to a good outcome for adults, but there’s much less research when it comes to adolescents.
 I hope therapists will learn from what I find out in my research,” she added.

 Antonella graduated with a degree in clinical psychology in her native Italy.

 Now she balances her part-time PhD with teaching and working as a research officer at the Anna Freud National Centre for Children and Families.

 “I’ve always been interested in the early identification of mental health difficulties, and how research can make a difference to clinical work.

 “I love my PhD.
 I’m extremely grateful to BACP as without the studentship I wouldn’t have been able to do this.”

 The BACP PhD studentship is paid at the rate of £7,500, including part-time course fees, up to a maximum of five years.

 This year we are funding two doctorial bursaries.
 One is for research into school-based humanistic counselling: using data from ETHOS, the other is for research into counselling for older people.

+Applications for the 2019 BACP PhD studentships are now closed.
 For more information visit research awards and grants.